 - For children aged 3 years and older, plus adults: FluQuadri, Fluarix Tetra

 - For adults only: Afluria Quad, Influvac Tetra

 Your doctor will be able to advise you on the most appropriate vaccine for you and your family, based on your age, vaccine availability and eligibility to receive vaccination free of charge.

 One brand of influenza vaccine used in 2010 was associated with more serious side effects in children younger than 5 years, including high fever.
-This brand of vaccine – Fluvax – is not being used for children in this age group and is not recommended for children aged younger than 9 years in Australia in 2017.
-There are several other brands of vaccine that are recommended for use in children.
+This brand of vaccine – Fluvax – is not being used for children in this age group and is not recommended for children aged younger than 9 years in Australia in 2018.
+There are other brands of vaccine that are recommended for use in children.

 Can I get flu from the flu vaccine?